iisc-seal/droidracer/readme-droidRacer.txt

    is loaded.
 This happens when control reaches DroidRacer's UI event trigger code too soon.
 BACK press gets triggered as none of the other events are active yet.

-   line 6: emulator ID (its a number displayed on top of the emulator to identify it in case multiple emulators are running simultaneously)
+   line 6: port to communicate with emulator (you can specify any unused port number here)

    line 7: specify a positive integer as limit if the trace generation has to be truncated on hitting the limit.
 In that case race detection is performed on